HongruiTang/RePaint-reimplementation/README.md

 ![Ablation Study](report/Ablation.png)

 To reproduce our results, please follow the Reproduction Steps section, which will guide you through setting up the environment and running the code.
-For evaluating using the LPIPS score, we recommend referring to this [repository](https://github.com/richzhang/PerceptualSimilarity) for further details.
-This metric is to evaluate the distance between two images.
+For evaluating using the LPIPS score, we recommend referring to [LPIPS repo](https://github.com/richzhang/PerceptualSimilarity) for further details.
+This metric evaluates the distance between two images.
 Lower LPIPS scores indicate better perceptual similarity to the ground truth, and therefore, higher quality inpainted results.
-The expected reproduction result should closely resemble those shown above The generated images should be close to the original paper's result and natural to human observers across various mask types
+The expected reproduction result should closely resemble those shown above.
+The generated images should be close to the original paper's result and natural to human observers across various mask types

 ## Conclusion